 In 2009 T-ISS started an innovation project with the objective to improve the quality and environmental footprint of photo luminescent signs and Low Location Light strips.
 Today most sign makers use PVC, despite the fact that PVC is the single most environmentally damaging of all plastics.
 PVC contains halogens and their toxicity of smoke is of highest concern within enclosed spaces, which you will find on-board any ship or platform.

 During our innovation project we managed to replace PVC with a safe material, a modified recyclable polymer called PETX, which is free of halogens.
 Besides this new material the innovation went on, and we managed to innovate our printing process in such a way that the expected life is up to 5 times longer than the market average.
 The last upside is the visual appearance, SafeSign signs and Low Location Light strips have a high quality glossy finish, which is easy to clean.

 The use of these new materials and techniques helped us to achieve innovative product which is also more economical and looks better.

 This is the solution to refurbish existing systems which do not meet the requirements.
-The Light Line strips can easily be fixed on top of the existing system by the crew or yard, due to its self-adhesive backing.
-Upon request we can also manufacture Light Line strips to your requirements, like non-standard colours, sizes and/or afterglow properties, always in compliance and always in the same high, environmentally friendly quality.
+You can easily fix the Light Line strips on top of the existing system by the crew or yard, due to its self-adhesive backing.
+Upon request we can also manufacture Light Line strips to your requirements.
+Examples are non-standard colours, sizes and/or afterglow properties.
+These specials are always in compliance and always in the same high, environmentally friendly quality.

 T-ISS is a specialist for Low Location Light systems on Cruise Liners & Ferries.
 IMO & Solas regulations require that ships carrying more than 36 passengers shall be fitted with Low Location Light.

 Resolution A.752(18) & IS015370 details system requirements and testing procedures:

 ● The installed material must be Wheelmark approved

-● All escape routes, including stairs, must be marked by Low Location Light
+● You should mark all escape routes, including stairs, by Low Location Light

 ● Where stairs or corridors are more than 2m wide, Low Location Light should be mounted on both sides

 ● ‘Exit’ signs should be provided at each exit, located on the same side as the door handle